Reference 03 — Addressing¶

 Both paths land in the same shape: a const region whose bytes are a valid PATH TLV.
 The hot-path API treats them identically.

-The reference implementation encodes a literal path exactly once via the parse-once path_t("...") constructor (ADR-0054): it is a constructor, infallible for literals, and the resulting handle is reused on every subsequent write.
+An implementation encodes a literal path exactly once at construction, and the resulting handle is reused on every subsequent write; the reference implementation spells that as the infallible parse-once path_t("...") constructor (ADR-0054).
 A binding may additionally expose a build-time / consteval PATH encoder; the wire bytes are identical.
 The C++ sketch below shows the reference shape (see the graph module and the view module):

 tr::graph::graph_t g;